ravi-rajyaguru15/Project-01-dockerized-multi-service-application/README.md

 ---

 ## Project Overview

-This project demonstrates the deployment of a multi-tier Java web application using Docker Compose on a single EC2 instance in AWS.
-It includes five interdependent containers: Tomcat (web app), Maven (build), Nginx (reverse proxy), MySQL (database), RabbitMQ (message queue), and Memcached (cache).
+This project simulates a production-style deployment of a multi-tier Java web application stack using Docker Compose, hosted on an AWS EC2 instance.

-The objective was to simulate a real-world, multi-container deployment in a controlled, reproducible environment.
-This is the foundational project in a 3-stage portfolio demonstrating a full DevOps transformation.
+It demonstrates containerized deployment of:

+- A custom Java web app (Tomcat + Maven build)
+- MySQL (database)
+- RabbitMQ (message queue)
+- Memcached (cache)
+- Nginx (reverse proxy)

 ---